CAD97/serde-kdl/README.md

 Alternative SiK implementations MAY require all map nodes have matching kind.

 ### Additional Convenience Features

-If any node is a literal (`-`) node with a type annotation and contains no arguments or properties but has a children block, the `-` may be replaced with the type annotation directly.
-In this case, the actual type annotation MAY be used for an outer type (such as the enum type for variants, or a newtype).

 If the root node is a compound type (not a primitive), its fields may be directly placed as multiple root nodes in the KDL document instead.